If you become disabled and are no longer able to work, the federal government offers two programs to provide assistance:

 Hearing Wait Time

-As SSI is a federal program, the federal government provides a monthly payment to individuals who have SSI.
-For 2012, the maximum the federal government pays to individuals is $698 monthly and to couples, it's $1,048 (for those who have no other income).
+As SSI is a federal program, the federal government provides the monthly payment to individuals who have SSI.
+For 2022, the maximum the federal government pays to individuals is $841 monthly.
+For couples who both qualify for SSI, the maximum is $1,261 (for those who have no other income).

 8004 Franklin Farms Drive